Axwabo/SpaceTransit/README.md

 Ships are automatically controlled by default.
 The player can choose to manually "drive" a ship.

-The COSMOS system ensures safety of ships.
+The COSMOS ensures ship safety.
 If the player chooses to take control, they must respect the COSMOS signals.
 Overriding automatic actions performed by the ship can lead to catastrophic effects.